JeremiahKaren/35percent.github.io/aylesbury-estate.md

 In Jan 2009, the [draft Aylesbury Area Action Plan](/img/DraftAAAP.pdf) showed that there was a funding shortfall of £299m, i.e. this is what the cost of the regeneration scheme to the Council would be.

 ![](/img/DraftAAAP_appendices.png)
-*Page 92 of the [appendices](/img/DraftAAAP_appendices.pdf) to the draft AAAP*
+*Page 92 of the [appendices](/img/DraftAAAP_appendices.pdf) to the [draft AAAP](/img/DraftAAAP.pdf)*

 However, one of the requirements of an Area Action Plan is that it must be shown to be viable and therefore deliverable.
-The inspector flagged up the funding gap and viability problem in her [report](/img/AAAP_inspectors_report.pdf) and the Council responded by simply slashing the cost estimates, without providing any evidence or justification.
-For example, the £130m estimated for leasehold acquisitions of the 482 leasehold properties on the estate was slashed by half, with no explanation as to why the value of leaseholders' homes had their values cut by 50% overnight.
+The inspector flagged up the funding gap and viability problem to the Council and her [final report](/img/AAAP_inspectors_report.pdf) on the AAAP shows that the Council's solution was to arbitrarily slash the cost estimates, without providing any evidence base or justification for doing so.
+For example, the £130m estimated for leasehold acquisitions of the 482 leasehold properties on the estate was slashed by half, with no explanation as to why it suddenly dropped its estimate of the market value of leaseholders' homes by 50% overnight.

 ![](/img/DraftAAAP_strikethrough.png)
 *Table from appendices to [AAAP Inspector's report](/img/AAAP_inspectors_report.pdf) showing cost estimates slashed*

-Altogether, the cost estimates were reduced by around a half, reducing the funding gap from £299m down to £169m and this is the figure given in the final adopted version of the [AAAP](http://www.southwark.gov.uk/downloads/download/4444/area_action_plans).
+Altogether, the cost estimates were reduced by around a half, reducing the funding gap from £299m down to £169m and this is the figure given in the [final adopted version of the AAAP](http://www.southwark.gov.uk/downloads/download/4444/area_action_plans).

 ![](/img/aaapfundinggap.png)
 *Extract from final adopted version of [Aylesbury Area Action Plan 2010](http://www.southwark.gov.uk/downloads/download/4444/area_action_plans) showing the funding gap*